 The job requires organizational skills, good communication skills, and an aesthetic bent of mind.
 As a curator, it becomes essential to understand and value the History and heritage of the country.
-Museums are not just storehouses; they contain evidence of how civilization comes and goes.
+Museums are not just storehouses; they contain evidence of how civilization came and went.

 Related to the work of a museologist is the profession of an archivist.
 The job requires precision as the worker has to deal with fragile manuscripts and writings of historical importance.
 They are primarily concerned with the upkeep, recording, organization and management of historical documents.
 Their workspaces include the National and State Archives Department, libraries and museums.